2022 Plant Sale Dates:

-Small seed growers and breeders are doing some amazing in the bloomy world of flowers.
+Small seed growers and breeders are doing some amazing work in the bloomy world of flowers.
 Inspired by the burgeoning growth of small scale specialty cut-flower farming as well as the mass movement to plant something for pollinators, these seedy breeders are offering open pollinated and heirloom flower seeds like never before!
 The options extend way beyond the same ole' hum drum as they play with petal shapes and colors, digging up and playing with classics that had been commercialized to exclusion.
-I have so much fun making selections for our sale, and I can't wait to see them bloom in our cut flower operation and garden beds!
+We also add new-to-us varieties of old-fashioned flowers, those which still retain their pollen and their memory inducing scents.
+I have so much fun making selections for our sale, and I can't wait to see them bloom in our farm and garden beds!

 A smaller but growing family of crops at our plant sale are the medicinal herb.
-In 2021 I have added many new varieties and hope to continue to grow this area of our sale.
+In 2021 I began adding medicinal plant varieties and hope to continue to grow this area of our sale.